erictuvesson/Voreeal/README.md

 ## Getting Started

-Download this repository and place it in your projects under 'Plugins' do this via GIT command line or a GIT client as if you download the ZIP it will not work as intended if at all this is because Polyvox is a subproject which does not download in the ZIP version. then Restart Unreal Engine 4 and it will ask you to rebuild the plugin, once that is done you can just drag in any of the supported voxel formats into your project.
+Download this repository and place it in your projects under 'Plugins' do this via GIT command line or a GIT client as if you download the ZIP it will not work as intended if at all this is because Polyvox is a subproject which does not download in the ZIP version also remember that this plugin must go in your project **and not the engine.** then Restart Unreal Engine 4 and it will ask you to rebuild the plugin, once that is done you can just drag in any of the supported voxel formats into your project.